ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Related Works

-Instead of using CNN, some works adopted RNNs.
-The authors in \cite{seqsleepnet} designed an end-to-end hierarchical RNN architecture.
-It consists of an attention-based recurrent layer to handle the short-term features within EEG epochs.
-They further applied a recurrent layer to capture the epoch-wise features.
-Some other researchers proposed different ways to handle EEG data.
-For example, Phan \textit{et al.} \cite{xsleepnet} used both raw EEG signal and its time-frequency image to design a joint multi-view learning from both representations.
-Additionally, Jia \textit{et al.} \cite{graphsleepnet} proposed a graph-based approach for sleep stage classification, where graph and temporal convolutions were utilized to extract spatial features and capture the transition rules, respectively.
-Neng \textit{et al.} \cite{ccrrsleepnet} handled the EEG data in the frame, epoch and sequence levels to extract a mixture of features that would improve the classification performance.
+Different from relying on CNNs, researchers proposed different ways to handle EEG data.
+For example, Phan \textit{et al.} \cite{seqsleepnet} designed an end-to-end hierarchical RNN architecture.
+It consists of an attention-based recurrent layer to handle the short-term features within EEG epochs, besides a recurrent layer to capture the epoch-wise features.
+In addition, Phan \textit{et al.} \cite{xsleepnet} used both raw EEG signal and its time-frequency image to design a joint multi-view learning from both representations.
+Also, Jia \textit{et al.} \cite{graphsleepnet} proposed a graph-based approach for sleep stage classification, where graph and temporal convolutions were utilized to extract spatial features and capture the transition rules, respectively.
+Finally, Neng \textit{et al.} \cite{ccrrsleepnet} handled the EEG data in three levels: frame, epoch, and sequence levels to extract a mixture of features that would improve the classification performance.
 Despite the success of these methods in handling complex EEG data, their performance for cross-domain (e.g., cross-dataset) sleep stage classification is limited due to the domain shift issue.
 Therefore, many researches were directed to adopt transfer learning approaches to handle this issue.